-A customs broker can assist customers with a number of documents except the tax identification.
+A customs broker can assist customers with a number of documents except for tax identification.
 The federal government is the only agency that can issue tax identification.
 Once that number is secured by the importer, then the broker can complete the U.S. customs bond verification process.

 If the customs broker is able to determine the importer has a bond on file, they can proceed with the customs clearance application.
 However, if an importer is without a bond, the broker can offer a quote to write one for the customer.

-Generally two types of customs bonds cover goods being imported into the country.
+Generally, two types of customs bonds cover goods being imported into the country.
 An annual bond will cover importers expecting multiple shipments over the course of a year through any port.
-In contrast there is a bond to cover single shipments to a specific port.
+In contrast, there is a bond to cover single shipments to a specific port.

 Continuous bond – Allows an importer to have shipments arrive through any port during the balance of a year.

 Single entry bond – is as the name implies covers a single entry.
 These bonds are good for a specific shipment arriving through a designated port.
-Additionally a single transaction bond can cover up to five import shipments within a 12 month period.
+Additionally, a single transaction bond can cover up to five import shipments within a 12 month period.